Social contagion: History

 Metaphoric use connecting the concept of infection with imitation (mimesis) dates back at least to Plato, and continued into medieval and early modern literature.
 The term "behavioural contagion" was first introduced into modern scholarship by Gustave Le Bon in his 1895 book The Crowd: A Study of the Popular Mind.
 Further scholarly works on the subject were at first released slowly, only one or two a decade until the 1950s.
-Herbert Blumer was the first to specifically use the term "social contagion”, in his 1939 paper on collective behavior, where he gave the dancing mania of the middle ages as a prominent example.
+Herbert Blumer was the first to specifically use the term "social contagion", in his 1939 paper on collective behavior, where he gave the dancing mania of the middle ages as a prominent example.

 From the 1950s, studies of social contagion began to investigate the phenomena empirically, and became more frequent.
-There was no widely shared definition of social contagion in the 20th century however, so many of the studies had little in common.
+There was no widely shared definition of social contagion in the 20th century, so many of the studies had little in common.
 In 1993, David A. Levy and Paul R. Nail published a review where they stated that social contagion captures the broadest sense of the phenomena, as opposed to subtypes like behavioural or emotional contagion.

 In a 1998 review, Paul Marsden suggested that social contagion is a similar phenomena to memetics, a field of study inspired by Richard Dawkins' 1976 book The Selfish Gene.
-Marsden suggested that the two fields could be complementary, in the sense that work on social contagion largely lacked a coherent theory, but contained much evidence based analyses.
-Whereas memetics was rich in theory but lacking on the empirical side.
-From the 1990s and into the 21st century, interest in social contagion grew rapidly, based in part on cross fertilisation with the then emerging field of network science, especially its application to the internet.
+Marsden suggested that the two fields could be complementary, in the sense that work on social contagion largely lacked a coherent theory, but contained much evidence-based analyses, whereas memetics was rich in theory but lacking on the empirical side.

+From the 1990s and into the 21st century, interest in social contagion grew rapidly, based in part on cross fertilisation with the then emerging field of network science, especially its application to the Internet.
+With respect to positive social contagions, a series of experiments and field trials since 2009 (by Nicholas Christakis and diverse collaborators) have shown that cascades of desirable behaviors can be induced in social groups, in settings as diverse as Honduran villages, Indian slums, online, or in the lab.
+Diverse other experiments have documented the social contagion of voting behavior, emotions, risk perception, and diverse other phenomena.